 Join the Mirage

-The Mirage is produced in conjunction with a Cochise College course offered at both the Douglas and Sierra Vista Campuses.
-The course includes application of promotion, editing, design, layout, and production techniques.
-Students will get hands-on experience with all aspects of producing the magazine, will explore visual rhetorics related to document design, will engage in activities to practice literary analysis, and will have opportunities to be creative in a variety of formats.
+The Mirage is produced in conjunction with a Cochise College course offered at both the Douglas and Sierra Vista campuses.
+English 257: Literary Magazine Production includes application of promotion, editing, design, layout, and production techniques.
+Students will get hands-on experience with all aspects of producing the magazine with InDesign and Photoshop, will explore visual rhetorics related to document design, will engage in activities to practice literary analysis, and will have opportunities to be creative in a variety of formats.

 Prerequisite(s): ENG 101.